August Strindberg: 1880s

 Strindberg and Siri's daughter Karin was born on 26 February 1880.
-Buoyant from the reception of The Red Room, Strindberg swiftly completed The Secret of the Guild, an historical drama set in Uppsala at the beginning of the 15th century about the conflict between two masons over the completion of the city cathedral, which opened at the Royal Theatre on 3 May 1880 (his first première in nine years); Siri played Margaretha.
+Buoyant from the reception of The Red Room, Strindberg swiftly completed The Secret of the Guild ("Gillets hemlighet"), an historical drama set in Uppsala at the beginning of the 15th century about the conflict between two masons over the completion of the city cathedral, which opened at the Royal Theatre on 3 May 1880 (his first première in nine years); Siri played the "staunchly loyal" Margaretha.
 That spring he formed a friendship with the painter Carl Larsson.
 A collected edition of all of Strindberg's previous writings was published under the title Spring Harvest.
 From 1881, at the invitation of Edvard Brandes, Strindberg began to contribute articles to the Morgenbladet, a Copenhagen daily newspaper.
 In April he began work on The Swedish People, a four-part cultural history of Sweden written as a series of depictions of ordinary people's lives from the 9th century onwards, which he undertook mainly for financial reasons and which absorbed him for the next year; Larsson provided illustrations.
 At Strindberg's insistence, Siri resigned from the Royal Theatre in the spring, having become pregnant again.
 Their second daughter, Greta, was born on 9 June 1881, while they were staying on the island of Kymmendö.
-That month, a collection of essays from the past ten years, Studies in Cultural History, was published.
+That month, a collection of essays from the past 10 years, Studies in Cultural History, was published.
 Ludvig Josephson (the new artistic director of Stockholm's New Theatre) agreed to stage Master Olof, eventually opting for the prose version – the five-hour-long production opened on 30 December 1881 under the direction of August Lindberg to favourable reviews.
 While this production of Master Olof was his breakthrough in the theatre, Strindberg's five-act fairy-tale play Lucky Peter's Journey, which opened on 22 December 1883, brought him his first significant success, although he dismissed it as a potboiler.
 In March 1882 he wrote in a letter to Josephson: "My interest in the theatre, I must frankly state, has but one focus and one goal – my wife's career as an actress"; Josephson duly cast her in two roles the following season.